CatchTheRainbow836/fpsmovement/README.md

 -addd a projectile for the weapon when shooting
 -add reload and a max load limit to the weapon
 -add consumable bullets to inventory and consume when used

+fpsmovement3.1:
+Weapon:
+added recoil
+-also added sfx when firing, and a bullet hole where hit -some visual and performance changes

+Inventory:
+added bullet consumables
+-there are now different bullet types for different weapons